-A wide range of torture devices such as the stocks were prevalent during the middle and high medieval times which were used for various political and religious purposes.
-Among the medieval torture devices that were designed to inflict humiliation, the stocks torture device was quite popular.
+A wide range of torture devices such as stocks was prevalent during the middle and high medieval times and was used for various political and religious purposes.
+Among the medieval torture devices that were designed to inflict humiliation, the stock torture device was quite popular.

 Sometimes, there was an additional hole for the head as well.
 Thus the hands and feet of the victim would be bound in the stocks torture device and he would be left out in the open for public humiliation.
 Sometimes, the victim was left in the stocks for days which could also result in death from exposure to the elements.

-The stocks torture device was made of two wooden planks which had holes at their centre.
-The stocks construction was simpler compared to most other medieval torture devices.
-Sometimes chains were also part of the stocks torture device in order to chain the hands and feet of the victim.
+The stock torture device was made of two wooden planks which had holes at their center.
+The stock construction was simpler compared to most other medieval torture devices.
+Sometimes chains were also part of the stock’s torture device in order to chain the hands and feet of the victim.

 The stocks torture device was one of those torture devices constructed mainly to inflict public humiliation on the victim.
 Its main purpose was not the punishment of death.
 The bound victim was usually left out in the open and the passers-by would spit on him or throw disguising wastes which increased the humiliation.

-While the executioners played active role in other kinds of medieval torture devices such as the torture rack or Judas Cradle, he hardly had any role to play in the medieval stocks torture device.
+While the executioners played an active role in other kinds of medieval torture devices such as the torture rack or Judas Cradle, he hardly had any role to play in the medieval stocks torture device.
 This was because the purpose of the machine was simply humiliation and no active torture was required.

 Among the medieval torture devices, a medieval stocks torture device was designed for petty criminals in order to inflict public humiliation on them.
 It was not meant to inflict serious torture or death, although sometimes a person could die of exposure and cramps if left out for days.

 We hope you have enjoyed learning about the stocks medieval torture device which was really more of a humiliation device, if you would like to read about more brutal torture devices than the stocks that were designed to kill their victims please look at the medieval torture links at the bottom of this stocks article.